Petar Slišković

-Petar Slišković (born 21 February 1991) is a Bosnian-born Croatian professional footballer who plays as a striker.
+Petar Slišković (born 21 February 1991) is a Bosnian-born Croatian professional footballer who plays as a forward.

 Career

 A product of FSV Frankfurt's youth academy, Slišković made his professional debut on 29 January 2011 for Mainz 05 against 1.
 FC Kaiserslautern.
 On 31 August 2011, Slišković was loaned to second division side St. Pauli., and a year later he joined Dynamo Dresden on a season-long loan.
 He returned to Mainz in January 2013, six months early.

 In February 2015, he left Mainz for good and joined Swiss Super League side FC Aarau on a one-and-a-half-year deal until 2016.

 He moved to MSV Duisburg for the 2019–20 season.
 A year later, he signed for Türkgücü München.

 On 17 January 2022, Slišković signed a 1.5-year contract with SV Wehen Wiesbaden.

 Chennaiyin

 In July 2022, Slišković moved to Indian Super League club Chennaiyin on a one-year deal.

-On 20 August, he made his debut against Army Red in the Durand Cup, which ended in a 2–2 draw.
+On 20 August, he made his debut against Army Red in the 2022 Durand Cup, which ended in a 2–2 draw.
 On 1 September, his scored his first two goals for the club against TRAU in the Durand Cup, which ended in a 4–1 win.
 On 11 September, he scored a header against Mumbai City in the quarter-finals of the Durand Cup, in a 5–3 loss.